jeffgortmaker/pyblp/docs/examples.rst

 Diagonals in the first two images consist of own elasticities, and diagonals in the last two are diversion ratios to the outside good.
 The second and fourth images have empty columns because the selected market in the automobile problem has fewer products than other markets, and the extra columns are filled with ``numpy.nan``.

-Elasticities and diversion ratios can be computed with respect to variables other than ``prices`` with the `name` argument of :meth:`Results.compute_elasticities` and :meth:`Results.compute_diversion_ratios`.
-Additionally, the :meth:`Results.compute_long_run_diversion_ratios` can be used to used to understand substitution when products are eliminated from the choice set.
+Elasticities and diversion ratios can be computed with respect to variables other than ``prices`` with the `name` argument of :meth:`ProblemResults.compute_elasticities` and :meth:`ProblemResults.compute_diversion_ratios`.
+Additionally, the :meth:`ProblemResults.compute_long_run_diversion_ratios` can be used to used to understand substitution when products are eliminated from the choice set.

-The convenience methods :meth:`Results.extract_diagonals` and :meth:`Results.extract_diagonal_means` can be used to extract information about own elasticities of demand from elasticity matrices.
+The convenience methods :meth:`ProblemResults.extract_diagonals` and :meth:`ProblemResults.extract_diagonal_means` can be used to extract information about own elasticities of demand from elasticity matrices.

 .. ipython:: python

    nevo_means = nevo_results.extract_diagonal_means(nevo_elasticities)
    blp_means = blp_results.extract_diagonal_means(blp_elasticities)

-An alternative to summarizing full elasticity matrices is to use :meth:`Results.compute_aggregate_elasticities` to estimate aggregate elasticities of demand, :math:`E`, in each market, which reflect the change in total sales under a proportional sales tax of some factor.
+An alternative to summarizing full elasticity matrices is to use :meth:`ProblemResults.compute_aggregate_elasticities` to estimate aggregate elasticities of demand, :math:`E`, in each market, which reflect the change in total sales under a proportional sales tax of some factor.

 .. ipython:: python